atbcb/usab-uswds/news/_posts/2024-01-03-u-s-access-board-meeting-and-webcast-on-january-24.md

 ---
 All are welcome to attend the next meeting of the U.S. Access Board, which will be open to the public and take place virtually on **January 24** from **1:30 – 3:00 p.m.
 (ET)**.
 The agenda for the meeting includes brief reports from standing and ad hoc Board committees and the Executive Director, federal agency updates, and a guest presentation by Andrew Nielson, Director of the Government-wide IT Accessibility Program in the General Services Administration’s Office of Government-wide Policy.
 Mr. Nielson will provide a briefing on the [FY 23 Governmentwide Section 508 Assessment](https://www.section508.gov/manage/section-508-assessment/2023/message-from-gsa-administrator/).
 This report addresses the current state of federal Section 508 compliance and provides a baseline and recommendations for strengthening compliance initiatives and enhancing Section 508 activities across the federal government.

 Members of the public may attend the meeting through the [Zoom.gov platform](https://www.zoomgov.com/j/1611290206) or by phone (listen-only mode).
-For further information, contact Rose Marie Bunales at [events@access-board.gov.](mailto:events@access-board.gov)
+For further information, contact Rose Marie Bunales at [events@access-board.gov](mailto:events@access-board.gov)

 ## Meeting of the U.S. Access Board